gurza/go-git-daemon/README.md

 ## Status

-`go-git-daemon` library still in development and until version 1 released some breaking changes possible.
+The `go-git-daemon` library is still in development.
+Until version 1.0 is released, some breaking changes may occur.